How to avoid cabin fever while working from home

-Cabin fever refers to the irritability, weariness or restlessness experienced by a person stuck in isolation.
-It can be acquired by someone placed in quarantine for an extended length of time or working from home.
+Cabin fever refers to the irritability, weariness or restlessness experienced by a person in isolation.
+It can be acquired by someone placed in quarantine for an extended time or working from home.

 Isolation can generate feelings of loneliness, sadness, and decreased motivation.
 You may have trouble concentrating, lose patience easier and even crave more food.

 As a nation, we have been asked to work from home and practice social distancing.
-For some of us, this level of isolation may result in distress and the emotions associated with cabin fever.
+For some of us, this isolation level may result in distress and the emotions associated with cabin fever.
 However, each of these symptoms can be overcome by adjusting our mindset.

-A mindset coach can provide one-on-one coaching over the phone.
+A Mental Health Clinician, such as a Psychologist or Counsellor, can provide one-on-one coaching over the phone.
 This is a powerful way to effect change in your life.
 A coaching strategy is tailored to your needs.
-Your coach then builds a program that will help you get from social isolation to social closeness.
+Your coach then builds a program to help you get from social isolation to closeness.

 The physical and cognitive effects of loneliness.